How to Apply

 Applying for a Grant

-An additional call for Pacific Fund applications through the College of the Pacific has been added.
-Proposals are due April 29, 2013 by 5 PM.
-Limited funds are available.
-Application forms for both faculty and students can be found on the Pacific Fund website (http://www.pacific.edu/Academics/Schools-and-Colleges/College-of-the-Pacific/Faculty/Pacific-Fund/How-to-Apply.html) and must be turned in electronically to Joanna Albala, Director of Research Initiatives & Strategic Partnerships, at COPpacificfund@pacific.edu.
+Application forms for both faculty and students can be found by clicking on the links below and must be turned in electronically to COPPFund@pacific.edu (for faculty) and firstname.lastname@example.org (students).
 Only electronic submissions will now be accepted.

 Individual and group applications are welcome.
 No individual may win more than one grant (individually or as a member of a group application) in a single cycle.
 Please note that Pacific Fund grants are reimbursement-based.
 Funds are not issued up front; rather, expenses must be documented and submitted for reimbursement.
 The COP Pacific Fund no longer funds coursework or internships for credit; however, certain expenses for internships may be considered based on need.